drmohundro/presentations/brief-history-of-threading/md/02-history.md

 Note:
 - Non-preemptive schedulers don’t interrupt tasks
     - This means that, when the OS gives you control... you can KEEP IT FOREVER!
     - Remember how, when a program hung and the background would just wipe?
-That's because you still had control and your program hadn’t yielded control back so that the OS could redraw the background
+That's because you still had control and your program hadn't yielded control back so that the OS could redraw the background
     - I tried finding a good image, but failed
 - Multilevel feedback queues use a queuing mechanism to determine priority and which process needs the most time